bmarcote/gmrt_pipeline/README.md

     - Produce the plot of the array configuration.
     - Produce plots of the raw data from the amplitude calibrators.
 - Plotting the raw data (jplotter)

-## Random ideas

-- Forget about tmask, write a parameter that is a list of all tasks to conduct.
-Same as in NDPPP.
-- Add a first step to be able to run from lta files.